 Part 3: Collections – preservation, inspection, copying and lending

-10. Use of Library materials
+9. Use of Library Material

-11. Copying and publication
+10. Copying and Publication

 Part 4: Enforcement

-12. Contravention of by-laws
+11. Contravention of By-Laws

-(c) deny the person use of Library material indefinitely or for a specified period of time
+(b) An Authorised Officer may direct the person to be removed from Library premises or deny use of Library material, equipment or services indefinitely or for a specified period of time.

-14. Signage requirements
+12. Signage requirements

 Part 5: Directions

 13. Authorised Officer may give directions to comply